ShehryarHanif/uniBids/README.md

 - **Pages** Individual routes on the website correspond to different routes

 ## Tools and Technologies used in the project
-The project uses a range of Full-stack technologies.
-We mention the major tools that we utilized here.
-We can divide them in 3 subsections below.
+The project uses a range of full-stack technologies.

 ### Frontend (Client-side)
 The Frontend develops the interface for the application.
-Here we develop the User Interface and Experience of the product using the following tools:
+Here,the user interface and experience of the product are developed using the following tools:
 - **React**
 - **JavaScript**
 - **HTML**